MerginMaps/docs/src/manage/subscriptions/index.md

 The current *Premium* subscription system is explained in more detail in our blog <MainDomainNameLink id="blog/unlocking-premium-features-of-mergin-maps-for-all" desc="Unlocking premium features of Mergin Maps for all"/>.
 :::

-Subscriptions are based on the number of contributors on the workspace. *Contributors* are workspace members or guests who have Writer, Editor, Admin or Owner [access rights](../permissions/).
+Subscriptions are based on the number of *contributors* on the workspace.
+Per each contributor seat, you get 1 GB of storage.
+Storage is shared across the whole workspace.

+*Contributors* are workspace members or guests who have Writer, Editor, Admin or Owner [access rights](../permissions/).
 The number of read-only users is unlimited: they do not count towards your workspace contributors.

 The overview of your current subscription plan, such as storage usage, number of projects and number of contributors in your workspace can be found in the **Subscription** tab on <DashboardLink />.
 It is available only to the [owners](../permissions/#workspace-member-roles-and-project-permissions) of the workspace.